FullByte/FullByte.github.io/docs/tech/hack/ctf/tryhackme.com/wonderland.md

 Ask very nicely, and I will give you some tea while you wait for him
 ```

-Let's copy the teaParty the kali machine and view it in detail with `strings teaParty`:
+Let's copy `teaParty` to the kali machine and view it in detail with `strings teaParty`:

 ??? output "strings teaParty"
     Serving teaParty to my kali machine